datalab-org/datalab/INSTALL.md

 Many of these involve tuning the server configuration for your group following the [additional documentation](config.md) on configuration, but many additional choices also depend on how you plan to host the containers in the long-term.
 Some things to consider:

-- Typically you will host the app and API containers on the same server behind a reverse proxy such as [NGINX](https://nginx.com).
-These
+- Typically you will host the app and API containers on the same server behind a reverse proxy such as [Nginx](https://nginx.org).
 - Typically you will need to run the app and API on two different subdomains.
-  These can be provided perhaps by an IT department, or by configuring DNS settings on your own domain to point to the server
+These can be provided perhaps by an IT department, or by configuring DNS settings on your own domain to point to the server.

-## Note on remote filesystems

-This package allows you to attach files from remote filesystems to samples and other entries.
-These filesystems can be configured in the config file with the `REMOTE_FILESYSTEMS` option.
-In practice, these options should be set in a centralised deployment.

-Currently, there are two mechanisms for accessing remote files:

-1. You can mount the filesystem locally and provide the path in your datalab config file.
-For example, for Cambridge Chemistry users, you will have to (connect to the ChemNet VPN and) mount the Grey Group backup servers on your local machine, then define these folders in your config.
-2. Access over `ssh`: alternatively, you can set up passwordless `ssh` access to a machine (e.g., using `citadel` as a proxy jump), and paths on that remote machine can be configured as separate filesystems.
-The filesystem metadata will be synced periodically, and any attached files will be downloaded and stored locally (with the file being kept younger than 1 hour old on each access).
+You will need to configure the app such so that it points at the relevant hosted API (see [app `.env` description](config.md#app).